DemeSzabolcs/SBD.ContentInsights/README.md

 while the site is running.

 ## Support me
-If you want to support me and my work, consider sponsoring me on GitHub :)
+If you want to support me and my work, consider sponsoring me on GitHub. :)

 [![GitHub Sponsors](https://img.shields.io/badge/Sponsor-GitHub-ff69b4?logo=github&style=flat)](https://github.com/sponsors/YOUR_USERNAME)